 - I’m CIS gendered, ie present as my birth gender, even though I am naturally high in Estrogen, I have breasts, as well as a fast metabolism, and I am using many supplements.

-- My IQ is 136; Visual IQ is 155.
+- My IQ is 136; my Visual IQ is 155.
 High Emotional IQ.
 I test off the scale for Asperger’s.
-I have ADP, and ADHD.
+I have ADP and ADHD.

-- Since about the age of fifteen I have maintained an increased level of Testosterone (naturally), causing my Estrogen to bounce high to low on a week basis (sometimes longer).
+- Since about the age of fifteen, I have maintained an increased level of Testosterone (naturally), causing my Estrogen to bounce high to low on a weekly basis (sometimes longer).

-I’m not against natural or bio identical testosterone in very small doses.
-We don’t need to have the same level of testosterone as 46XY, or for that matter same estrogen as 46XX.
-We do need the minimums though.
-For me my original baseline was five point two testosterone and three hundred and ten estrogen.
-With a bit of exercise I can lift it to five point nine testosterone and two hundred+ estrogen.
-With a lot of exercise I can lift it to seven testosterone and one hundred and forty+ estrogen.
+I’m not against natural or bio-identical testosterone in very small doses.
+We don’t need to have the same testosterone level as 46XY or, for that matter, the same estrogen as 46XX.
+We do need the minimums, though.
+For me, my original baseline was five point two testosterone and three hundred and ten estrogen.
+With a bit of exercise, I can lift it to five point nine testosterone and two hundred+ estrogen.
+With a lot of exercise, I can lift it to seven testosterone and one hundred and forty+ estrogen.
 I would have to stop exercise altogether to see my estrogen naturally rise to over three hundred, but I can’t do that right now as I am always on the move